 As a pre-requisite for domestic and international protection of Darjeeling as a certification trademark and a geographical indication, the Tea Board has formulated and put in place a comprehensive certification scheme wherein the definition of Darjeeling tea has been formulated to mean tea that:

-(d) when tested by expert tea tasters, is determined to have the distinctive and naturally occurring organoleptic characteristics of taste, aroma and mouth feel typical of tea cultivated, grown and produced in the region of Darjeeling, India.
+(a) is cultivated, grown or produced in the 87 tea gardens in the defined geographic areas and which have been registered with the Tea Board; (b) has been cultivated, grown or produced in one of the said 87 tea gardens; (c) has been processed and manufactured in a factory located in the defined geographic area; and (d) when tested by expert tea tasters, is determined to have the distinctive and naturally occurring organoleptic characteristics of taste, aroma and mouth feel typical of tea cultivated, grown and produced in the region of Darjeeling, India.

 The certification scheme put in place by the Tea Board covers all stages from the production level to the export stage and meets the dual objective of ensuring that (a) tea sold as Darjeeling tea in India and worldwide is genuine Darjeeling tea produced in the defined regions of the District of Darjeeling and meets the criteria laid down by the Tea Board and (b) all sellers of genuine Darjeeling tea are duly licensed.
 This licensing program affords the Tea Board the necessary information and control over the Darjeeling tea industry to ensure that tea sold under the certification marks adheres to the standards for DARJEELING tea as set forth by the Tea Board.